Overview

 4. Do a thorough garden cleanup in the fall in order to remove overwintering sites.
 Tilling plants into the ground after the growing season helps to expose the overwintering stage of the squash bug and reduce their populations.

-5. Use an insecticidal soap every 3 days for the first 2 weeks after squash bugs first emerge in the spring.
+5. Control nymphs every 3 days for the first 2 weeks after squash bugs first start emerging.
 Insecticidal soaps are contact insecticides, so take care to make sure that all plant surfaces are covered, especially the undersides.
+Other pesticides that work on nymphs include spinosad, permethrin, and neem oil.

 Organic Strategies